csimgmcet/Web-Development/README.md

 # **Welcome to Web Development CSI Club**

-Notes and reference regarding Web Development will be available there
+Notes and reference regarding Web Development will be available here